-The CJEU's judgment concerns only the situations where the national court has previously found the contract terms to be abusive.
-It is the exclusive competence of the national courts to assess, in the course of judicial proceedings, whether a particular contract term can be identified as abusive in the circumstances of the lawsuit.
-It can be reasonably assumed that the legal issues relating to FX-indexed mortgage loans will be further examined by the national courts within the framework of the disputes considered, which could possibly result in the emergence of further interpretations relevant for the assessment of the risks associated with subject matter proceedings.
-This circumstance indicates the need for constant analysis of these matters.
-Further requests for clarification and ruling addressed to the CJEU and the Supreme Court of Poland with potential impact on the outcome of the court cases were already filed.
+It can be reasonably assumed that the legal issues relating to FX-indexed mortgage loans will be judged by national courts within the framework of the disputes considered, which could result in new legal interpretations relevant for the assessment of the risks associated with the subject matter of these proceedings.
+This circumstance justifies the need for constant monitoring of these matters.
+Further requests for clarification and ruling addressed to the CJEU and the Supreme Court of Poland with potential impact on the outcome of the court cases have already been filed and others may also be filed.